psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 The 4 most important features that the model trains on are `description_entropy`, `tweet count`, `followers`, and `friends`.

-To further explore feature engineering in feature-based methods, we used the SequentialFeatureSelector (SFS) forward selection algorithm to select features for training.
+To further explore feature engineering in feature-based methods, we use the SequentialFeatureSelector (SFS) forward selection algorithm to select features for training.
 This technique adds features to form a feature subset in a greedy fashion.
 At each stage, this estimator chooses the best feature to add based on the cross-validation score of an estimator.
-CatBoost was used as a base model for SFS.
-This run selected 11 features as the final features to be used for modeling: `listed`, `followers`, `tweets`, `friends`, `verified`, `screen_name_digits`, `location_present`, `name_entropy`, `screen_name_entropy`, `desc_entropy`, `default_profile`.
-With these 11 features, we re-trained the same classifiers that we used before.
+CatBoost is used as a base model for SFS.
+This run selects 11 features as the final features to be used for modeling: `listed`, `followers`, `tweets`, `friends`, `verified`, `screen_name_digits`, `location_present`, `name_entropy`, `screen_name_entropy`, `desc_entropy`, and `default_profile`.
+With these 11 features, we re-train the same classifiers that used previously.
 The table below shows our results.

 ![Feature Based Importances Table 2](/static/img/feature_based_table2.png)

-Overall, we notice that this approach improved validation accuracy, but did not improve the test set accuracy.
-That is, it could not achieve an accuracy higher than 81.9%, the highest accuracy achieved in the previous experiment.
+Overall, we notice that this approach improves validation accuracy, but does not improve the test set accuracy.
+That is, it does not achieve an accuracy higher than 81.9%, the highest accuracy achieved in the previous experiment.

 *Disadvantages of feature-based method:*
 While this method can identify the important features that can help in detecting Twitter bot accounts,  the bot operators are increasingly aware of the hand-crafted features and often try to tamper with these features to elude detection.
 Hence, it is difficult for the feature-based methods to keep up with the competition from the evolving bots.
 However, this when combined with other text and graph based techniques can make the model more robust.

 **Text-Based Method**

 Text-based methods utilize natural language processing (NLP) techniques to identify bots from a user's description and tweets.
 With the recent advancement in computing capability, large-scale pre-trained language models have shown excellent performance on various NLP tasks, such as language translation, sentiment analysis, summarization, and question answering.
 Additionally, one can fine-tune the language models on specific problems using limited amounts of training data and still obtain surprisingly good results.
 In particular, we use RoBERTa-large as our language model from [Hugging Face](https://huggingface.co/roberta-large) and finetune it on the TwiBot-20 dataset.
+Our implementation is based off of the TwiBot-20 paper [4] with minor modifications.

 RoBERTa [5] (Robustly Optimized BERT Pre-Training Approach) is a variant of BERT [6] (Bidirectional Encoder Representations from Transformers), a popular language processing model developed by researchers at Google.
-RoBERTa was introduced in 2019 by researchers at Facebook AI and implemented several design improvements based on BERT [6] to make it even more effective at NLP tasks.
+RoBERTa was introduced in 2019 by researchers at Meta AI and implemented several design improvements based on BERT [6] to make it even more effective at NLP tasks.
 The model was pretrained with the Masked language modeling (MLM) objective, which allows it to learn an inner representation of the English language that can then be used to extract features useful for downstream tasks.

-From the user description and tweets, we generated a desciprtion embedding and tweet embedding for each user, respectively.
-Since a user can have up to 200 tweets in the dataset, we averaged up to 10 tweet embeddings to obtain a single tweet embedding for each user to save preprocessing time.
-The description embedding, tweets embedding, and labels are then used to train a Multilayer Perceptron (MLP) head for fine-tuning.
+From the user description and tweets, we generate a description and tweet embedding for each user, respectively.
+Since a user can have up to 200 tweets in the dataset, we average up to 10 tweet embeddings to obtain a single tweet embedding for each user to save preprocessing time.
+We then use the description embedding, tweets embedding, and labels to train a Multilayer Perceptron (MLP) head for fine-tuning.
 The figure below shows the architecture of our model.

 ![Text-Based Model Architecture](/static/img/text_based_model.jpg)

-We implemented our model using PyTorch and use [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) for hyper-parameters tuning.
-The parameters we searced for included hidden dimension and dropout rate of the MLP, learning rate, and weight decay value of the Adam optimizer.
-After obtaining the optimal parameters according to the search, we trained the model on the training set and tracked the validation loss for early stopping.
+We implement our model using PyTroch and [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) for hyper-parameters tuning.
+The parameters we search for include the hidden dimension and dropout rate of the MLP, learning rate, and weight decay value of the Adam optimizer.
+After obtaining the optimal parameters according to the search, we train the model on the training set and track the validation loss for early stopping.
 The figure below shows the training and validation loss during each training epoch.
 We took epoch = 17 as our final model.

 ![Text Base Loss Plot](/static/img/text_base_loss_plot2.jpg)

-We again evaluate the performance of our model based accuracy, precision, recall, f1_score and AUC.
+We again evaluate the performance of our model based on accuracy, precision, recall, f1_score and AUC.
 The result is shown in the table below.

 ![Text Base Model Score Table](/static/img/text_base_score.jpg)

 We can see that the performance of our text-based method (test accuracy: 0.767) is not as good as the feature-based method (test accuracy: 0.819).
-This is reasonable as text alone may contain less information compared to the rich engineered features we used in the feature-based methods.
-Nonetheless, although these two methods utilize distinct information sources, we suspected combining the two methods will boost the overall performance.
-Therefore, we decided to integrate both methods by stacking.
+This is reasonable as text alone may contain less information compared to the rich engineered features we use in the feature-based methods.
+Although these two methods utilize distinct information sources, we suspected combining the two methods would boost the overall performance.
+Therefore, we next integrate both methods by stacking.

 **Stack Feature-Based and Text-Based Method**

-In this short section, we explore stacking our feature-based and text-based methods.
-As shown in the figure below, we first generated out-of-fold predictions on the training set using our text-based model.
+In this section, we explore stacking our feature-based and text-based methods.
+As shown in the figure below, we first generate out-of-fold predictions on the training set using our text-based model.

 ![Stack Models Architecture](/static/img/stack_oof2.jpg)

-Next, we added the out-of-fold predictions from our text-based method as a new feature to our feature-based method and train a CatBoost classifier on the new set of features.
+Next, we add the out-of-fold predictions from our text-based method as a new feature to our feature-based method and train a CatBoost classifier on the new set of features.
 The result of this model is shown in the table below.

 ![Stacked Model Score Table](/static/img/stack_score.jpg)

 We can see our stack model significantly outperforms both the feature-based and text-based models in all evaluation metrics.
-In particular, it obtains a test accuracy of 0.853 which is a 0.04 gain over the best feature-based method!
+In particular, it obtains a test accuracy of 85.3% which is a 4% gain over the best feature-based method!
+This is the highest accuracy reported so far for TwiBot20 using both feature and text input [8].
 Our experiment results support the common wisdom that stacking two independent learners (both in terms of models and features) can yield much better performance!

-After exploring the property and semantic features of the TwiBot-20 dataset by feature-based and text-based models, there is one last modal left unexplored – the neighborhood modal!
+After exploring the property and semantic features of the TwiBot-20 dataset by feature-based and text-based models, there is one last feature left unexplored – the neighborhood feature!
 In the next section, we will see how the following/follower relationship between users can help us better identify Twitter Bots!

 **Graph-Based Method**